Fiserv/universal-commerce/recipes/refunds.md

 # How to Issue a Refund

-much like other platforms, refunds in uCom are possible for transactions that have settled already.
+In uCom, refunds are possible for transactions that have settled already, which usually happens after 24 hours of a transaction being completed.
 Since uCom provides multiple ways of making a payment, there are multiple ways to perform a refund depending on the transaction type.
 For starters, for a sale transaction type, a sale ID is required to process a refund.
 Similarly, an auth/capture type of transcation will require a Capture ID.

-## Refund of a sale:
+## 1) Refund of a sale:

 ### POST /v1/payments/sales/{fdSaleId}/refunds